-- Reconsider your need to travel to all areas bordering Cote d'Ivoire, Liberia and Sierra Leone due to cross-border military and rebel activity and tensions between ethnic groups.
+Reconsider your need to travel to areas bordering Cote d'Ivoire, Liberia and Sierra Leone due to cross-border military and rebel activity and tensions between ethnic groups.

-- Local elections are due to take place in early 2018.
-Avoid protests and demonstrations, street rallies and public gatherings as they may turn violent.
-See Safety and security.
+- Avoid protests and demonstrations, street rallies and public gatherings as they may turn violent.
+See

-- There is a high risk of violent crime in Guinea.
-Foreigners have been the victims of armed robbery, carjacking, assault, muggings and break-ins in Conakry and other areas, sometimes perpetrated by individuals wearing military or police uniforms.
+- There is a high risk of violent crime.
+Foreigners have been the victims of armed robbery, carjacking, assault, muggings and break-ins in Conakry and other areas; some crimes are perpetrated by individuals wearing military or police uniforms.

 - Guinea was declared Ebola-free on 1 June 2016.
-The World Health Organization (WHO) has declared that Ebola is no longer a Public Health Emergency of International Concern, but expects flare-ups in the future.
+The World Health Organization (WHO) states Ebola is no longer a Public Health Emergency of International Concern, but expects flare-ups in the future.
 Monitor updates from WHO for the latest details.
-See Health.
+See

 - Australia does not have an embassy or consulate in Guinea and can offer only very limited consular support to travellers.
 The

-Canadian Embassy located in Dakar, Senegal, can provide consular assistance to Australians in Guinea.
+Canadian Embassy in Dakar, Senegal, can provide consular assistance to Australians.
 This service includes the issuance of

 Provisional Travel Documents.
 The